raspberrypilearning/astro-pi-guide/sensors/humidity.md

       print(humidity)
   ```
 1. Exhale slowly onto the sensors.
 The water vapour in your breath should cause the readings to jump up.
-1. Keep watching and it should slowly fall back to the background humidity of the classroom.
+1. Keep watching and it should slowly fall back to the background humidity of the room.
 1. Press `Ctrl - C` to stop the program.
 1. The next task would be to show the humidity on the LED matrix in some way.

-Think about how you would do this and listen to your teacher explain the options.
-1. You may reuse code from the temperature lesson if you wish.
-Please note that it is possible to get a value higher than 100 from the humidity sensor.
+*Note: Please note that it is possible to get a value higher than 100 from the humidity sensor.*